 Recommended stay: 3 nights

 Four ancient pools, formed over thousands of years by the ever-fluctuating course of the wild Zambezi River, mark Mana Pools National Park as a UNESCO World Heritage Site.
 The park is known for its fantastic game viewing and bird watching opportunities.
-Most notably, the elephants are a drawcard, particularly because they seem to defy gravity to reach the top of the trees in the dry season.
+The most celebrated sightings are the elephants – often seen rising onto their hind legs in the dry season to reach fruit and foliage high in the trees.

-Nile crocodiles and fearsome hippos also emerge from the depths of the water, while treetops are a flurry of feathers with over 350 species of birdlife.
-Elephant, buffalo, and more flock to the pools' lush banks for food while big cats and hyenas follow not too far behind.
+Nile crocodiles and hefty hippos also emerge from the depths of the water, while treetops are a flurry of feathers with over 350 species of birdlife.
+Elephant, buffalo, and more flock to the pools' lush banks for food, with big cats and hyenas following not too far behind.
+But Mana is just as compelling for its mood: the light, the river, the feeling that you’re right inside the landscape.

 The gravity-defying elephants in Mana Pools